-Should the wheel break the resulting pieces are likely to be ejected at high speed and are capable of causing severe wounds and can kill as the speeds of ejection can be as high as 80 to 100 miles per hour.
+Should the wheel break the resulting pieces are likely to be ejected at high speed and are capable of causing severe wounds or even death.
+The speeds of ejection can be as high as 80 to 100 miles per hour.

 Ejection of Particles or the workpiece.